January 16, 2015

 Don’t be offended by developing your brand to solely bash another brand’s product, service, or purpose.
 Doing so severely effects the public’s opinion of your brand directly.
 This mistake is probably more along the lines of common sense but some new business owners are too competitive which leads to shortcomings down the line.
 Businesses who are offensive with their branding just don’t last as long.

 Where’s The Connection?

 Your brand should describe what it is your company does.
 Do you provide a service or a product?
 Is your branding timeless like Coca-Cola for instance?
 When do people see your brand do they get the connection between what it is you do and your branding? (e.g. UPS or Kellogs)

 Taking the necessary steps to have branding that’s identifiable and relatable to what it is you do or provide will guarantee marketing success long term with any company.

 Not Being Consistent

-With branding in place you need to make sure it stays “in place”.
+With branding in place, you need to make sure it stays “in place”.
 By this I mean to keep your brand consistent across all channels or mediums.
 Whether it is for print or web or something more you will need to keep things easily identifiable.
-Color palette, your logo, or your messaging all need to have a consistent flow from each application to the next.
+A color palette, your logo, or your messaging all need to have a consistent flow from each application to the next.